 Your camping tent needs to be spacious, comfortable, and weatherproof.
-The best family tent that you could buy would be a structure with multiple sections or ‘rooms.’
+The best family tent is a structure with multiple sections or ‘rooms.’
 This will give the kids plenty of room to play in when they’re not tucked up in their sleeping bags.
-Most pops up tents are on the smaller side.
+Most pop-up tents are on the smaller side.
 They might not be big enough for, say, two parents and two children.

 So, you should look for a family tent with pegs and poles.
 They are a little more time consuming to put up.
 However, the instructions are straightforward, and you can rope the kids in to help too.
 You’ll have tent up in no time if everybody pitches in.
 Make sure that there are ventilation pockets so that air can circulate while you sleep.